Culture (Bottom): Plot

 After cleaning up, they try to play with Richie's antique chess set that his Great Aunt Dorothy left him.
 Richie puts on a smoking jacket, which is actually his Mac, turned inside out.
 Richie tells Eddie that the chess set is the one that Wellington played with on the eve of the Battle of Waterloo.
-Here, it is made clear that Eddie has been stealing the valuable ivory chess pieces and selling them.
+Here, it is made clear that Eddie has been stealing most of the valuable ivory chess pieces and selling them off.
 Because there are only five pieces left, they have to play chess with different objects as the missing pieces such as frozen prawns (in place of pawns), a potted cactus, a tomato ketchup bottle, a large Spider-Man figurine and a toy skeleton.
 They also create cocktails using Pernod, Ouzo, marmalade and salt as ingredients, naming their creation the Esther Rantzen, as it 'pulls your gums over your teeth'.
-Just as they are about to start playing, Richie tells Eddie he does not know the rules of chess.
+Just as they are about to start playing, Richie tells Eddie he does not know the rules of chess, as much to his frustration and knew he shouldn’t sell the rest of chess set when he had a chance.